datawire/quark/README.md

 The use cases for Quark are highly varied.
 Some examples:

-* the [Slack API](https://api.slack.com/) includes rate limiting behavior over a WebSockets and REST API; see slack.q in the examples directory for an example implementation
+* the [Slack API](https://api.slack.com/) includes rate limiting behavior over a WebSockets and REST API; see slack.q in the `examples/slack` directory for an example implementation
 * the [AMQP 1.0](https://www.amqp.org/resources/specifications)
   protocol requires sophisticated client behavior for flow control and